db-tu-dresden/SIGMOD25-PostgreEval/ari/README.md

 1. both the randomized GEQO optimizer and different statistics samples cause different execution plans to be selected **(C6.1)**
 2. the different plans also impact the execution time by a significant amount **(C6.2)**

-We do not consider the data shift experiment performed for Section 6 does not constitute a core result and don't evaluate the raw data in the pipeline.
+We do not consider the data shift experiment performed for Section 6 to be a core result and don't evaluate the raw data in the pipeline.

 **Section 7 (Beyond Textbook Optimizers):** studied whether other optimizer architectures can be more resilient towards estimation errors.